-"Does drinking beer make acne worse?
+"Does drinking beer make acne worse?"

 As a woman in her late 20s who has been fighting acne for 10 years, I try to be very careful with my skin.
 Lately, it seems like going out drinking with my friends makes my acne flares up the next day.
 Am I just imagining this, or can beer actually cause acne?

 If your acne is severe enough, he or she may refer you to a dermatologist who can employ more aggressive therapies.
 With a few exceptions acne is not greatly effected by diet.
 We used to be told growing up that chocolate or eating a high fat diet would cause acne.
 That turns out not to be true.
 However, having a very high sugar diet has been associated with acne, and beer certainly does have a lot of sugars in it.
 However, it would be quite unusual to react after a night of drinking (usually associated with prolonged high sugar diet).
 Alcohol has not been associated with worsening acne.
 Acne is caused the blocking of hair follicles with a skin molecule called keratin.
 Later, glands secrete substances that allow for bacteria to grow causing the skin to develop comedones (pimples).
 There are a variety of ways to treat acne depending on its severity.
 Remember, it is a treatable disease.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.